cute black and white tuxedo mustache cat with stella and chewys wet and freeze dried raw food for cats tongue out

 Wet cat food has a noticeable smell, and sometimes an odor lingers after mealtime.
 The same thing happens to us after we eat a particularly pungent meal!

-Cats don’t have the same reputation as dogs when it comes to scavenging and eating gross things, but cats with pica (a condition causing a compulsion to eat non-food items) or coprophagia (eating feces) can develop bad breath as a result.
+Cats don’t have the same reputation as dogs when it comes to scavenging and eating gross things, but stranger things have happened!
+In particular, cats with pica (a condition causing a compulsion to eat non-food items) or coprophagia (eating feces) can develop bad breath as a result.

 Other Causes

 Poor oral hygiene is the primary cause of most cases of halitosis in cats.
-When a cat’s natural oral bacteria crosses the tipping point from good to bad it causes decay and creates sulfurous compounds which can smell like fish, rotten eggs, or “death breath.”
+When a cat’s natural oral bacteria crosses the tipping point from good to bad, it causes decay and creates sulfurous compounds which can smell like fish or rotten eggs, nicknamed “death breath.”
+Probiotics, such as those found in Stella’s Solutions Digestive Support, naturally help decrease the amount of bad bacteria in your cat's mouth.

-Other factors including malnutrition, immune deficiencies and wounds or burns inside the mouth (which can result from chewing on electrical cords) can also play a part.
-Toxic plant poisoning can cause oral irritation (including ulcers) and lead to bad breath.
+Other factors including malnutrition, immune deficiencies, and wounds or burns inside the mouth (which can result from chewing on electrical cords) can also play a part.
+Toxic plant poisoning can cause oral irritation (including ulcers) and lead to bad breath as well.

 For most cats, the solution to bad breath is as simple as removing or reducing plaque buildup.
-Tips you can try at home include:
+If you're wondering how to get rid of your cat's bad breath at home, here are some tips:

-Ideally brush your cat’s teeth once a day, but start where you can.
-Be sure to use a toothbrush designed for cats, and a toothpaste recommended by vets.
+Ideally brush your cat’s teeth once a day-but start where you can.
+Be sure to use a toothbrush designed for cats, and a pet-safe toothpaste recommended by your veterinarian.
 Introduce this new practice slowly.
-If your cat won’t tolerate brushing, there are oral gels that can be applied with a cotton swab along the gumline.
+If your cat won’t tolerate brushing, there are also oral gels that can be applied with a cotton swab along the gumline to keep your cat's teeth clean without brushing.

 Only use a water additive formulated for cats, never a product made for humans or other animals.
-These flavorless water additives can help remove plaque from your cat’s teeth.
-Never put lemon juice in your cat’s water, as citrus fruits are one of the human foods toxic for cats.
+These flavorless water additives can help remove plaque from your cat’s teeth, thereby reducing associated odors in the mouth.
+Never put lemon juice in your cat’s water, as citrus fruits are one of the many human foods that are toxic for cats.

 There are several dental chews and treats for cats designed to remove plaque buildup through chewing, including toys, sticks and treats.
-Look for cat dental chews or treats accepted by the VOHC.
+Look for cat dental chews or treats accepted by the Veterinary Oral Health Council (VOHC).

 Remove potential hazards in your home.
 Make sure any houseplants are safe for cats, keep toxic household items where your cat can’t get them, and keep human foods that are toxic to cats out of reach.
 You should also cat-proof your Christmas tree during the holidays if you have one.